 5-19-1593 Tours, FRA – 5-10-1670 Paris, FRABack to Artist IndexView Artists Paintings

-Claude Vignon travelled to Rome in 1609-10 where he joined the French community of painters, including Simon Vouet and Valentin de Boulogne.
-In 1616 he became member of the Painter’s Guild of Paris and returned to Rome the next year.
-Travelled to Spain, where he was attacked by eight bandits in Barcelona, one wounded him in the face.
+Claude Vignon received his initial artistic training in Paris in the studio of the Mannerist painter Jacob Bunel, then Claude Vignon traveled to Rome in 1609 and stayed for two years, joining the French community of painters, including Simon Vouet and Valentin de Boulogne.
+In 1616 he became a member of the Painter’s Guild of Paris and returned to Rome the following year.
+On a trip to Spain, he was assaulted by eight bandits in Barcelona and was wounded in the face during a struggle.

 He returned to France in 1623, and the next year he got married, at the age of thirty.
 He married again in 1644 shortly after the death of his first wife.
 Claude Vignon is said to have 35 children between the two wives, but 24 of them are documented, nonetheless, amazing he was able to paint anything with such a large family.